ArmanAlemirad/Snake-with-Py/README.md

-﻿# learning python by creating the game snake
+﻿# Learning python by creating the game snake
-This is a learning project to learn python.
+This is a python learning project
-The project is a simple snake game.

 ## How to Play